eggworg/discordbot/README.md

 ### Settings

 If your OS is Windows, please don't use notepad!
 Instead, consider downloading a dedicated text editor with .ini supported syntax highlighting such as [Notepad++](https://notepad-plus-plus.org/).

+If you do not have a bot application created yet, click [here]() for a detailed explanation.